finos/tracdap/doc/overview/metadata_model.rst

 Versioning
 ----------

+Data "updates" on TRAC are handled by creating a sequence of immutable versions of a dataset.
+The next version of a dataset might add a delta, or provide an entirely new snapshot of the dataset, or add a new partition.
+In all cases, the original data files are left unaltered.
+TRAC ensures that versions of a dataset are backward compatible - fields can be added to the schema but never removed or changed.

 Tags use immutable versioning in the same way as objects - each version of a tag is immutable and “updating” a tag means creating a new version with one or more modified attributes.
 Each version of